BEDFORD SPECIFIC INFORMATION

 The objective is to provide opportunities for effective continuing professional development, as well as access to research and relevant knowledge.

 This standard is about social workers being able to build a robust and up to date knowledge and skill base through effective CPD and access to research, evidence and best practice guidance.
 Employers should facilitate career long learning and empower social workers to work confidently and effectively with the children, adults and families they have been trained to support.
-Employers should also understand the statutory requirement for social workers in England to undertake CPD, as outlined in the HCPC’s standards for CPD.
+Employers should also understand the statutory requirement for social workers in England to undertake CPD, as outlined in Social Work England’s standards for CPD.

 All employers should: